Ask about our monthly special!

 Most junipers offer at least some level of drought resistance, making them a good choice in more arid climates.
 But precautions should be taken in areas prone to wildfires.
 Junipers grow best in sunny spots with good soil drainage.
 Many people pick common juniper (Juniperus communis) as one of the best junipers for landscaping, but other varieties can be just as beautiful.

-Many species are dioecious, meaning plants produce male or female parts but not both.
-It is generally the female plants that produce colorful berries, which are actually modified cones.
 The berry/cones of common juniper are used to flavor gin.
 Juniper fruits can also be used as a spice in cooking, and they are very attractive to many birds and other wildlife.

 These trees are relatively long-lived and relatively slow-growing.
 They can reach up to 65 feet, though this is quite short compared to other trees on this list.
 This species is also very old, with fossils found from the Early Cretaceous.

 It can withstand heavy pruning and utilized as a foundation plant, hedges, topiaries, screens, and undergrowth shrubs.
-In hardiness zones 4 and lower, the foliage can burn or turn brown in the winter months.
-When planted in warmer climates above zone 8 the plant can melt out in the winter.

 Regular annual pruning will help keep the desired shape as well as allow the plant to achieve a dense carpet of needles.
 The optimum planting location includes part sun and part shade.
 Too much shade will decrease the growth rate, while too much sun can result in the plant drying out.
 This is especially crucial with young plants.